edakturk14/fuel-dapp-template/blog.md

 > Instead of deploying your application to the same blockchain as everyone else, you can deploy your own chain while still leveraging the same consensus layer so it can also share block space and security.

-##### Drawbacks for Modular Blokchcains
+##### Drawbacks of Modular Blockchains

-Worth mentioning some of the drawbacks of the modular blockchain architecture as well:
+Worth mentioning some of the drawbacks of the modular blockchain architecture as well, first of all ist a new technology.
+It's always a challenge to bootstrap a new developer ecosystem.
-- Complexity
-- Security
-- New Technology: It's always a challenge to bootstrap a new developer ecosystem.
 You need the tooling, community, and educators.
+There's a lot of room for new educators, app developer and researchers to join and enhance the ecosystem.
+It's also pretty complex, there are different views amonst blockchain communities on the end-game for blockchain scalability.
+My humble opinon is that its one of the most interesting and challenging technical debates which can actually bring blockchains to the masses.

 ### Ethereum, Celestia & Fuel

 The Ethereum roadmap has been shifted to be modular; some call it "semi-modular".
 Rollups are one of the best examples.
 A rollup will do the execution and then leave the consensus, data availability, and settlement for the L1.
 That's how they can scale exponentially compared to L1.
 In the end, this is reflected by users as low-cost and faster transactions.

-Celestia is the first blockchain pioneering the modular blockchain architecture.
-In short, Celestia is a minimal-layer 1 that provides data availability and consensus.
+[Celestia](https://celestia.org/) is the first blockchain pioneering the modular blockchain architecture.
+Celestia is a minimal-layer 1 that provides data availability and consensus.
 It orders data and makes it available but does not execute the transactions.
 Instead, the execution is outsourced to specialized execution layers like rollups.
 Celestia aims to solve the Data availability problem that blockchains face.
 I'll not be going deep into Celestia or the data availability problem.
 However, there are great resources from some giga-brains, which you can find below.

 Another core layer is the execution layer, where Fuel network comes in.
 It's the more exciting part for me as an app developer since I can get hands-on and build apps.